Building a Rock Solid Foundation for the future of rescue

 Motley Zoo's Mission Center Studio is currently a 7,500 square foot facility in the heart of downtown Redmond.
 This facility allows us to perform adoptions, helps centralize our operation, provides storage for supplies, and creates a location where we can gather and host events.

-Beyond this, our Mission Center Studio also gives us the ability to raise funds for our animals through Rock Star Treatment Services, which include dog daycare, training and boarding, available to the community.
+Beyond this, our Mission Center Studio also gives us the ability to raise funds for our animals through Rock Star Treatment Services, which include dog daycare, training and boarding available to the community and our foster dogs.

 Redmond is a city that changes by the minute with constant development.
 Our building is right in the path of the new light rail line to improve public transportation.
 This major advancement for the community as a whole - unfortunately, puts our mission at risk.

 Motley Zoo must remain tangible within the community's reach!

 As a foster-based rescue, we started this mission without a facility.
 We operated virtually which worked in some ways, but ultimately hindered our capacity to connect with the community.